Usage Guide

 - Type 'python my_file.py', and the package will start.

-C. Running My DataViewer
+C. Running My DataViewer from VS Code

 You can also run the package from VS Code using the terminal.